What is Flash and fire point?

-Flash point : The flash point of an oil is the lowest temperature at which it gives off vapours that will ignite for a moment when small flame is brought near it.
+Flash point: The flash point of an oil is the lowest temperature at which it gives off vapours that will ignite for when a small flame is brought near it.

-- An ideal lubricating oil should have a flash point which is considerably above the working temperature of machine to ensure safety against fire hazards.
+- An ideal lubricating oil should have a flash point that is considerably above the working temperature of the machine to ensure safety against fire hazards.

-- Flash point and fire point of lubricating oils help in knowing the highest temperature upto which an oil can be used as lubricant.
+- flash point and fire point of lubricating oils help in knowing the highest temperature up to which an oil can a lubricant.

 - Knowledge of flash and fire points in lubricating oil aids in precautionary measures against fire hazards.

-- It is useful for identification and detection of contaminants in the oil.
+- It is useful for the identification and detection of contaminants in the oil.